 I co-lead the Carpenter-Singh Lab at the Broad.
 Our work built much of the foundation behind Cell Painting and image-based profiling - turning microscopy into fingerprints of genes, chemicals, and disease states.
 It's now in 100+ labs, at the core of several techbios, and used across every major pharma.

-I've now pivoted to agents for science: apprentices that learn from how we work, distill what they see into runbooks you can read and edit, and eventually run the loop on their own.
+I've now pivoted to agents for science: apprentices that learn from how we work, distill what they see into runbooks you can read and edit, and eventually run them on their own - and improve them.

 Scholar · GitHub · dig contact.shntnu.bio TXT